 👍 We have a secure process for your log file delivery and protect any Personally Identifiable Information (PII).
 As additional security, we request you remove the IP addresses of all user visits in your log files.

-3. Botify delivers the first dashboard to the LogAnalyzer project, and the client validates the data.
+Botify delivers the first dashboard to your project, and you validate the data.

-After the first delivery and confirmation, data is updated in LogAnalyzer daily.
+After the first delivery and confirmation, data is automatically updated in your Botify project daily.

 💡 We strongly recommend defining the segmentation in your project after Botify delivers the first log data to enable detailed analysis based on your website page categories.